livewire/livewire/docs/installation.md

 composer require livewire/livewire
 ```

-That's it — really.
+That's it—really.
 If you want more customization options, keep reading.
 Otherwise, you can jump right into using Livewire.

 ## Publishing the configuration file